![]() |

 On the left: Peter Muckermann's Canon Pocketronic | |

-On the middle: Rick Bensene's Canon Pocketronic | |
+Center position: Rick Bensene's Canon Pocketronic | |

 On the right: Nigel Tout's Canon Pocketronic |

-Do you know the difference or know other PCB's ?
+Do you know the difference or know other PCB's?
 Please email: joerg@datamath.org

 If you have additions to the above article please email: joerg@datamath.org.